kubernetes/cloud-provider-vsphere/README.md

 There is an ongoing work for refactoring cloud providers out of the upstream repository.
 For more details, please check [this KEP](https://github.com/kubernetes/community/blob/master/keps/sig-cloud-provider/0002-cloud-controller-manager.md).

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute.

 ### NOTE
 Currently this repository is used for building and testing cloud-controller-manager for vSphere, it references vSphere cloud provider implementation code as vendor dir.
 After handoff, the vSphere cloud provider implementation will be moved here.